grpc/grpc-go/README.md

 #### Mac
 Some versions of Mac OS X (e.g., 10.10) doesn't have ``/usr/local`` in the default search paths for header files and libraries.
-You will need to set environment variables:
+It will fail the build of the codegen.
+To work around this, you will need to set environment variables:
 ```
 $ export CXXFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib"
 ```